nodemcu/nodemcu-firmware/lua_modules/ftp/README.md

 # FTPServer Module

-This is a Lua module for the access to SPIFFS via FTP protocol.
+This is a Lua module to access the SPIFFS file system via FTP protocol.
-FTP server uses only one specified user and password to auth clients.
+FTP server uses only one specified user and password to authenticate clients.
-All clients need authorization - anonumous do not supported yet.
+All clients need authentication - anonymous access is not supported yet.
 All files have RW access.
 Directory creation do not supported because SPIFFS do not have that.